 It’s sad but true that a teacher in a group course with many participants doesn’t have the possibility to clear up personal doubts and questions of each student.
-As a result, the student lose interest and sometimes get demotivated.
+As a result, the student loses interest and sometimes get demotivated.
 And more important, he doesn’t learn.

 Private German course.

 Despite all bad experiences, you still want to learn and you finally decided to learn properly with a single course, just you and your German teacher.

 - Effectiveness.
 A good language teacher is able to tailor the lesson to the individual needs of the student.
 If you have a problem, such as with the possessive pronouns, a language teacher can dedicate a whole lesson on it, and there will be no other student to complain about.
 And you can be sure at the end you will know the possessive pronouns as a German mother tongue.

 - Practice.
 In addition to that, you can practice the lesson content not only theoretically but also practically, with the help of a German teacher.
 Through a personal language training, you can learn a foreign language much faster than in an overcrowded course where the possibilities to speak are not really many.

 - Time.
 I think it’s not necessary to talk about the time advantage because it’s obvious that you don’t have to share your time with anyone in a single course.

 I tried to highlight in a funny way the differences between a group course and a private course.

 The purpose is to encourage you to think about how would you like to learn German, taking into consideration fundamental pros and cons of each course type.

 My incontrovertible arguments are: